marijnh/Eloquent-JavaScript/03_functions.md

 Note that this program doesn't necessarily find the _shortest_ sequence of operations.
 It is satisfied when it finds any sequence at all.

 It's okay if you don't see how this code works right away.
-Let's work through it, since it makes for a great exercise in recursive thinking.
+Let's work through it since it makes for a great exercise in recursive thinking.

 The inner function `find` does the actual recursing.
 It takes two ((argument))s: the current number and a string that records how we reached this number.
 If it finds a solution, it returns a string that shows how to get to the target.
 If it can find no solution starting from this number, it returns `null`.